Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_steps_post_rollout.md

-# Steps to follow after the worker node rollout during upgrade
+# Steps to follow after the worker node rollout during CSM upgrade

 This document presents the steps to perform to avoid issues with iSCSI SBPS during the CSM upgrade of worker nodes which are iSCSI target nodes.